milosz08/turing-machine-simulator/README.md

 ## License
 This application is on MIT License [terms of use](https://en.wikipedia.org/wiki/MIT_License).<br>
-Turing Machine Icon created by Attilio Baghino
+Turing Machine Icon created by Attilio Baghino.